Thinking of relocating to one of the prettiest villages in Bedfordshire?

 A pretty location surrounded by a swathe of walking routes along with excellent travel connections.

-Ickwell is a tiny village located in Central Bedfordshire the heart of “market garden country”, and home to around 300 residents.
+Ickwell is a tiny village located in Central Bedfordshire, the heart of “market garden country”, and home to around 300 residents.

-Ickwell Green Cricket Club is one of the oldest such clubs in Bedfordshire.
+The local Ickwell Green Cricket Club is one of the oldest such clubs in Bedfordshire.

+Annual May Day celebrations are held also held on the green.
 A permanent red and white maypole takes centre stage during the festivities.

-The village was the birthplace of the great English clockmaker Thomas Tompion.
+Ickwell is noteworthy as the birthplace of the great English clockmaker Thomas Tompion.

 Tompion is known as the ‘Father of English Clock making’ presented to Bath in 1709, the famous Pump Room Clock which still keeps good time.